Algorithmic Decorrelation and Planted Clique in Dependent Random Graphs: The Case of Extra Triangles: Introduction

 \paragraph{General Planted Signal}

 Our results not only demonstrate that the detection of planted dense subgraphs problem is equivalent in \ER\ graphs and RGT, but also reveal that a wide range of planted signal detection problems are equivalent in both models.
-Let us define general planted signal (GPS) in a graphical model. \begin{definition}[General Planted Signal (GPS)] For edge sequence $\vec e=(e_1,\dots, e_K)$ and $\vec p = (p_1,\cdots,p_K)$ let $\gps_{\vec e, \vec p}$ take as input a graph, and for each $1\le i\le K$, edge $e_i$ is resampled to be included in the graph with probability $p_i$.
+Let us define the general planted signal (GPS) model. \begin{definition}[General Planted Signal (GPS)] For edge sequence $\vec e=(e_1,\dots, e_K)$ and $\vec p = (p_1,\cdots,p_K)$ let $\gps_{\vec e, \vec p}$ take as input a graph, and for each $1\le i\le K$, edge $e_i$ is resampled to be included in the graph with probability $p_i$.
 For a pure-noise distribution $\rg$, let $\gps(\rg)$ denote the distribution of $\gps(G)$ where $G\sim \rg$. \end{definition}

 Planted dense subgraph is a special case of GPS with $e_1,\cdots, e_{\binom{k}{2}}$ being the edges inside the dense subgraph, and $p_i=q$ is the planted edge density.
-The general planted signal problem in a random graph model $\rg$ is the hypothesis testing problem between $\rg$ and $\gps(\rg)$.
+The GPS problem in random graph distribution $\rg$ is the hypothesis testing problem between $\rg$ and $\gps(\rg)$.